raj23manj/springBoot/jokesapp/README.md

     * Creating a process is costly, but a thread is cheap
     * A thread is light weight process.
     * A process can have any number of threads, these threads the share the same resources (memory etc) as that of the process that created it.
-    * Thing a java microservices application, each application is a process that can create threads.
+    * Think a java microservices application, each application is a process that can create threads.
     * A thread is used to execute a block of code, threads can communicate with each other(IPC - inter process communication)

     * Benefits